-Magnetic lines of force originate from North Pole (N-Pole) and terminate on South Pole (S-pole).
+Magnetic lines of force originate from the North Pole (N-Pole) and terminate on the South Pole (S-pole).
 The tangent at any point on the lines of force indicates the direction of the magnetic field at that point inside the bar magnet.

 - The lines of force never cross each other.
 If they do so, that would mean there are two directions of the magnetic field at the point of intersection, which is impossible.

-The magnetic potential is required work done to bring a unit to the North Pole from infinity to a given point.
+The magnetic potential is required work to bring a unit to the North Pole from infinity to a given point.
 It is a scalar quantity.